BBC: BBC Board

 The BBC Board was formed in April 2017.
-It replaced the previous governing body, the BBC Trust, which in itself had replaced the Board of Governors in 2007.
-The Board sets the strategy for the corporation, assesses the performance of the BBC Executive Board in delivering the BBC's services, and appoints the director-general.
-Regulation of the BBC is now the responsibility of Ofcom.
-The board consists of the following members.
+It replaced the previous governing body, the BBC Trust, which itself had replaced the board of governors in 2007.
+The board sets the strategy for the corporation, assesses the performance of the BBC's executive board in delivering the BBC's services, and appoints the director-general.
+Ofcom is responsible for the regulation of the BBC.
+Samir Shah has served as the chairman since 4 March 2024.